7085/netscan.js/README.md

 Timing data is also less informative, because only 2 cases are distinguishable:
 Either the port is closed, or open and responds with some data and closes the TCP connection fast.
 In the other case the connection is kept open and hangs, most of the time until the connection is closed by us or because of some implementation dependent timeout by the underlying networking layer of the browser.
 Further cases can only be differentiated when additional information is available by using fetch-based requests, and/or merging information of the performance timing API.
-The details of the different cases can be found documented in the source code.

 ### Advantages over existing projects
 To the best of my knowledge all other existing libraries only use very little information.
 Most of the time they only use timing data combined with a single threshold, thus determining the status based on a single comparison.
 None of them uses the modern fetch API which has several advantages.
-NetScan.js can determine host and port states with a much higher accuracy because it accesses and combines multiple sources of information.
+NetScan.js can determine network states with a much higher accuracy because it accesses and combines multiple sources of information.
-The timing model does not only decide the status based on a single threshhold, but tries to gather as much information as possible and can be easily configured individually for each scan method.
+The timing model does not only decide the status based on a single threshold, but tries to gather as much information as possible and can be easily configured individually for each scan method.

 Limitations
 -----------
 Browsers only expose high level functionality to interact with the network and remote machines.
-This results in general in a larger number of false positives or false negatives, because of the inability to inspect or send specially crafted network packets (like popular network scanners like nmap do [37]), which would allow a much more fine grained categorization and identification.
+This results in general in a larger number of false positives or false negatives, because of the inability to inspect or send specially crafted network packets (like popular network scanners like nmap do [23]), which would allow a much more fine grained categorization and identification.
 The traffic that can be generated is also limited to TCP.
-Although WebRTC would be able to send UDP packets, this can not be used for our scanning purposes.
+Although WebRTC would be able to send UDP packets, this can not be used for targeted scanning of specific hosts and ports.

-Further additional restrictions apply to different APIs and protocols, like *Cross-Origin-Resource-Sharing (CORS)* [6] [7] [35], *Content Security Policies (CSP)* [36] and blocking of specific ports for different protocols [30] [31] [32] [34].
+The result of a request is irrelevant and cannot be accessed most of the time, as the same-origin-policy will interfere [3] [4] [22].
-CORS and CSP can be evaded by relying on side channel information, metadata and correlating data from different JavaScript APIs with request data.
+We can only rely on side channel information, metadata and correlating data from different JavaScript APIs with request data.
-Even though we can not access response information directly we can derive certain information about a response with that technique.
-Unfortunately the **port blocking cannot be bypassed**.
+This varies across browsers.

+Certain ports are blocked for different protocols [17] [18] [19] [21].
-The only possibility which exists, is using a protocol which allows a required port to be accessed.
+The only possibility for a bypass is using a different protocol which allows a required port to be accessed.
 While there exist some more protocols than the common http and https ones, most others are only for viewing internal browser (debugging) data and can not be used for network requests.
 A single exception exists, the ftp protocol.
 It allows connections to ports 21 and 22.
 The downside is that the ftp scheme only works in combination with HTML based requests, which have a lower performance and result accuracy and information than the other scan types.
-In the future browsers might also remove their ftp capabilities, because of the small usage numbers [33].
+In the future browsers might also remove their ftp capabilities, because of the small usage numbers [20].

 Further tests